Committee

 Explanation of the Bill

-Senate Bill 2695 would require first-time driver’s license applicants to complete a driver education and training program in order to obtain a license.
-SB 2695 would also require public high schools to offer a driver education and training program.
+The conference report for Senate Bill 2695 would require first-time driver’s license applicants to complete a driver education and training program in order to obtain a license.
+Beginning with the 2026-2027 school year, public high schools would be required to offer a driver education and training program.
+By July 1, 2026, the Department of Public Safety would be required to establish a driver education and training program to serve home school students and adults without a license who have not taken a driver’s education course.
 Offering driver education is currently optional for school districts, and completing such a program is not required for obtaining a license.
 Mississippi has the highest rate of fatal car crashes as well as the highest rate of fatal car crashes involving teen drivers in the nation.

-SB 2696 would establish a number of regulations for high school driver education courses as well as require high schools to offer such a course.
-Students would be required to receive at least 24 hours of classroom instruction and at least six hours of behind-the-wheel instruction.
+While the previous version of SB 2696 included a number of minimum requirements for high school driver education courses, many of these requirements are absent from the conference report for the bill.
+Similar to the previous version, though, high school driver education courses would be required to include classroom instruction and behind-the-wheel instruction.
 Students would not be required to obtain a learner’s permit or driver’s license in order to participate in behind-the-wheel instruction.
-Upon completing the program, a student would be issued a certificate of completion that would permit them to obtain a driver’s license.
+Upon completing the program, a student would be issued a certificate of completion.
+The State Superintendent of Education and Commissioner of Public Safety would be responsible for recommending additional rules and regulations for a driver’s education course in secondary schools to the State Board of Education.

 DateDetails